Show Menu

 k exec -it nginx -- /bin/sh

-Get a shell to the container running in your Pod
+Get a shell in the container

 Replica set